무료 차트를 오늘 받아가세요!

 How to recognise major and minor piano chords from their sound?

-A major chord sounds brighter and more joyful, and brings a lighter atmosphere.
-A minor chord can be described to be melancholic or sad.
+A major chord sounds bright, joyful and light.
+A minor chord can be described as melancholic or sad.

-Major tonality example: What a Wonderful World - Louis Armstrong
+Major key example: Louis Armstrong - What a Wonderful World

 What is the structure of a piano chord?